ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 - [deploy-gcp-tests.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/deploy-gcp-tests.yml)
 - [continous-delivery.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/continous-delivery.yml)

-If the GitHub Actions disks are full:
+If the GitHub Actions disks are full, follow these steps until the errors are fixed:
+1. Update your branch to the latest `main` branch, this builds with all the latest dependencies in the `main` branch cache
-1. clear the GitHub Actions cache for the failing branch
+2. Clear the GitHub Actions cache for the failing branch
-2. clear the GitHub Actions caches for all the branches and the `main` branch
+3. Clear the GitHub Actions caches for all the branches and the `main` branch

 If the `*-sprout-and-sapling-params` caches are around 765 MB, they are the correct size.
 There is no need to clear them, the replacement cache will be the same size.